-Server push is the most visible of the many improvements in HTTP/2 to appear in the servlet API.
+Server push is the most visible of the improvements in HTTP/2 to appear in the servlet API.
 All of the new features in HTTP/2, including server push, are aimed at improving the perceived performance of the web browsing experience.
 Server push derives its contribution to improved perceived browser performance from the simple fact that servers are in a much better position than clients to know what additional assets (such as images, stylesheets and scripts) go along with initial requests.
 For example, it is possible for servers to know that whenever a browser requests index.html, it will shortly thereafter request header.gif, footer.gif and style.css.
 Since servers know this, they can preemptively start sending the bytes of these assets along side the bytes of the index.html.

 To use server push, obtain a reference to a PushBuilder from an HttpServletRequest, mutate the builder as desired, then call push().
-Please see the javadoc for method javax.servlet.http.HttpServletRequest.getPushBuilder() and class javax.servlet.http.PushBuilder for the normative specification.
+Please see the javadoc for method javax.servlet.http.HttpServletRequest.newPushBuilder() and class javax.servlet.http.PushBuilder for the normative specification.
 The remainder of this section calls out implementation requirements with respect to the section titled "Server Push" in the HTTP/2 specification version referenced in "Other Important References" on page vi.

-Unless explicitly excluded, containers must support server push as specified in HTTP/2 specification section "Server Push".
-Containers must support server push if the client is capable of speaking HTTP/2, unless the client has explicitly disabled server push by sending a SETTINGS_ENABLE_PUSH setting value of 0 (zero).
+Unless explicitly excluded, Servlet 4.0 containers must support server push as specified in the HTTP/2 specification section "Server Push".
+Containers must enable server push if the client is capable of speaking HTTP/2, unless the client has explicitly disabled server push by sending a SETTINGS_ENABLE_PUSH setting value of 0 (zero) for the current connection.
+In that case, for that connection only, server push must not be enabled.